takelley1/linux-notes/bigbang.md

 ## Troubleshooting

+- Issue: Pod isn't getting injected with Istio
+- Fix:
+  - Check the namespace labels the Pod is running in.
+Does it have `istio-injection: enabled`?
+<br><br>
 - Issue: When pushing a postrenderer in BigBang, the kustomization shows: `kustomize build failed: add operation does not apply: doc is missing path: "/spec/values/kyvernoPolicies/values/policies/disallow-auto-mount-service-account-token/exclude/any/-" missing value`
 - Fix:
   - The postrenderer has the incorrect format.